-Two of the most common causes of foot pain are extensor tendonitis and stress fractures.
+Two of the most common causes of pain on top of your foot are extensor tendonitis and stress fractures.
 The similarities between these conditions can make it difficult to know which you have, and until you know what you are dealing with, you cannot properly treat it.
 Fortunately, there are differences you can use to determine what is causing your pain.

 Extensor tendons are tendons in your hands and feet that play an important role in their movements.
 People who spend a lot of time on their feet may develop extensor tendonitis of the foot, which is an inflammation of the extensor tendons.
 Wearing shoes that are too tight can increase your risk of developing the condition as well.

-The primary symptom of extensor tendonitis is pain on the top of the foot often at the midpoint of the foot bones.
-Extensor tendonitis can develop in both feet, but in many cases, only one foot is affected.
-The pain produced by the condition tends to increase gradually as the tendon becomes more inflamed, and it may be relieved somewhat by activity, which stretches the tendon.
+The most common symptom of extensor tendonitis is pain on the top of the foot often at the midpoint of the foot bones.
+Extensor tendonitis symptoms can develop in both feet, but in many cases, only one foot is affected.
+The pain produced by the condition tends to increase gradually as the tendon becomes more inflamed, and it may be relieved somewhat by activity, which stretches the tendon in the foot.

-A stress fracture, also called a hairline fracture, is a tiny crack in a bone.
-It is typically caused by repetitive use and overuse.
-Runners and people like military recruits and hikers who carry heavy backpacks over long distances are especially susceptible to stress fractures.
+A foot stress fracture, also called a hairline foot fracture, is a tiny crack in a bone.
+It’s typically caused by repetitive use and overuse.
+Runners and people like military recruits and hikers who carry heavy backpacks over long distances are especially susceptible to foot stress fractures.

-Diagnosing and Treating Extensor Tendonitis and Stress Fractures
+How Do You Detect and Treat Extensor Tendonitis and Stress Fractures in the Foot?

-The easiest way to tell extensor tendonitis and a stress fracture apart is based on the pain.
-If it subsides somewhat with activity and gets worse when you rest, it is more likely to be extensor tendonitis.
-If your foot hurts more when you are bearing weight on it and feels better when you rest, a stress fracture is more likely the cause.
+You can detect extensor tendonitis of the foot or a foot stress fracture, and tell them apart, based on the pain.
+If it subsides somewhat with activity and gets worse when you rest, it’s more likely to be extensor tendonitis.
+If your foot hurts more when you’re bearing weight on it and feels better when you rest, a stress fracture is more likely the cause.

-- Ice the area for 20 minutes at a time to help reduce the swelling.
+- Ice the area of the foot for 20 minutes at a time to help reduce the swelling.

-- Take a nonsteroidal anti-inflammatory drugs (NSAID) for pain relief.
+- Take a nonsteroidal anti-inflammatory drugs (NSAID) for foot pain relief.

 - Stretch your calf muscles, as tight calves put more strain on the extensor tendons.